Here you can find an overview of the daily sessions for 2018 and much more! :

 - Advanced Recorder Orchestra (Tom Beets): An opportunity for experienced orchestral players to work intensively on recorder orchestra repertoire.
 (Grades 7+)

-- Intermediate Recorder Orchestra (Marion Scott): An opportunity for intermediate level players to explore the delights of playing in a recorder orchestra.
+- Intermediate Recorder Orchestra (Helen Hooker): An opportunity for intermediate level players to explore the delights of playing in a recorder orchestra.
 (Grades 4+)

 - Introduction to Unbarred (Moira Usher): For those who have never ventured into the territory of playing unbarred music or have been put off on previous attempts!
 Don’t worry, it will be a nice and easy start.
 Experienced “unbarred“ players are also very welcome.
 (All levels)